mslegrand/pointR/README.md

 ### Installation

 - go to https://github.com/mslegrand/ptR/releases and download the appropriate installer (dmg for mac, isis for windows and deb for most linux)
-- after downloading, double click on the installer and be patient.
+- after downlo=ading, double click on the installer and be patient.

+### Post-Instalation

+- Upon opening, ptR will look for additiona R-=packages that it requires.
+If some of these packages are missing, you will be prompted to either quit or let ptR install them for you.
+When completed, the ptR IDE will start.

 Note, **pandoc** is used for **knitr** and is normally included in the **Rstudio** installation.